 Beth Ann has co-hosted Sacred Threads retreats in Ohio with Susan Towner-Larsen; Storytelling in Fabric retreats at the Hermitage in Three Rivers, Michigan, with June Mears Driedger; and, a series of annual retreats on Mackinac Island, Michigan, with Ginny Withey.

-Beth Ann is a past president of the West Michigan Quilters’ Guild, and a member of the American Quilter’s Society, the International Quilting Association, and the Modern Quilt Guild.
+Beth Ann is a past president of the West Michigan Quilters’ Guild, and a member of the American Quilter’s Society and the Modern Quilt Guild.
 She was the founder and original mentor of the Lakeshore Fiber Artists.

 Her award-winning work has appeared in museums, galleries, books, magazines, calendars and various other print and electronic publications.

 In 2006, Beth Ann began serving as the Creative Director for Lakeshore Sewing, a West Michigan chain of sewing centers.
-She stepped down from this role in April 2022.
+She stepped down from this role in April 2022 to focus on her own business, Beth Ann Williams Contemporary Quilting & Fiber Art LLC.

-Beth Ann is currently presenting Zoom classes, workshops, and lectures for quilters and fiber artists; and is offering one-on-one Creativity Coaching as her schedule permits.
+Beth Ann is currently presenting live Zoom classes and on-demand online workshops and lectures for quilters and fiber artists.
+She also offers one-on-one Creativity Coaching as her schedule permits.
 In addition to generating a wide selection of inspiring and informative content on her own blog www.bethannwilliams.com, she is a regular guest blogger for the official Cotton Cuts, LLC blog and has been a Brand Ambassador for Cotton Cuts since March 2020.

 Beth Ann is excited about new pattern lines currently in development and is looking forward to more creative adventures as a quilter and as a mixed media and fiber artist.